artemyk/dynpy/README.md

 DynPy is a framework for building dynamical systems in Python.
 So far, it has basic support for linear dynamical systems, random walkers, Boolean Networks, and Cellular Autamata.

 For documentation, see the GitHub pages at https://github.iu.edu/pages/akolchin/DynPy/ .
+The tutorial, at https://github.iu.edu/pages/akolchin/DynPy/tutorial.html , may be particularly helpful.

 Building the documentation